MicrosoftDocs/learn/learn-pr/github/create-custom-github-actions/includes/create-custom-github-action.md

 ### Outputs

-Outputs are the parameters that allow you to declare data.
+Outputs are the parameters that enable you to declare data.
 Keep in mind that actions that run later in a workflow can use the output data that was declared in a previously ran action.

 The below example is a simple output to declare the average grade of the students.